Days

 The MEES Compliance Plan includes:

-To encourage landlords to upgrade in advance of the MEES 2030 deadline the following transition arrangements have been agreed by the Government:
+To encourage PRS landlords to upgrade in advance of the MEES 2030 deadline the following transition arrangements have been agreed by the Government:

 TRANSITION ARRANGEMENTS